fastapi/fastapi/docs/tutorial/cors.md

 You can configure it in your **FastAPI** application using Starlette's <a href="https://www.starlette.io/middleware/#corsmiddleware" target="_blank">`CORSMiddleware`</a>.

-* Import it form Starlette.
+* Import it from Starlette.
 * Create a list of allowed origins (as strings).
 * Add it as a "middleware" to your **FastAPI** application.